Bianca2593/se_project_react/README.md

 Edit
 export const APIkey

-Here's how the application looks in action:
+Here is how the application looks in action:

 <img src="weather-preview.png" alt="Weather preview" width="600" />